open-contracting-archive/kingfisher-vagrant/README.md

   *  password from ~/.pgpass
   *  environmental variable

 Run `ocdsdata-cli` with the argument of one of the publishers you want to fetch.

+### Status of a run

+During or after a run you can use a command to check on the progress.

 Run `ocdsdata-cli status` with the source flag as the publisher you want to see.
 Pass the sample flag too, if it's a sample run.

+By default it will show the progress for the latest run, but you can pass the dataversion flag to see different ones.

 ## Configuration